manikumar999/Movie-Genre-Prediction/README.md

 # Movie-Genre-Prediction

+The Aim of this project is to predict movie genres from movie description.
+The data used here is from kaggle's movie dataset(https://www.kaggle.com/rounakbanik/the-movies-dataset).

  We have to predict the of the movie Genre based on title, tagline, original_title and overview fields.

 The outline is as follows: